The following updates are planned for upcoming releases of Ensembl.

 - Minor assembly updates for human and mouse: incorporation of new alternate sequence provided by the GRC, with basic gene annotation.
 The Primary Assembly coordinates remain unchanged when patches are added.

 - Planned updates to human, mouse, rat and zebrafish gene sets: incorporation of HAVANA manual annotation.
-For human, the gene set is updated every release.
-For mouse and zebrafish, the gene sets are updated every second release.
+For mouse, the gene set is updated every release.
+For human and zebrafish, the gene sets are updated every second release.

 - CCDS: all CCDS models are included in the human (GENCODE) and mouse gene sets

 - Major assembly updates expected for: zebrafish, several of the low-coverage mammals.
-For more information about the human and zebrafish assembly updates, please visit the GRC.
+For more information about the zebrafish assembly update, please visit the GRC.

 - Incorporate an HMM-based classification of protein sequences for the Gene Trees pipeline